Wine tasting caves in Dijon

-Can you believe that I am a bit claustrophobic?
+Wine tasting caves in Dijon can be a bit overwhelming for claustrophobic types like moi.
 It started close to twenty years ago when I was stuck in an elevator in a parking garage at night in the dark and the emergency call phone did not work.
 Ever since I have been leery of confined spaces and situations where I might be locked in without a window to break out of.
 Needless to say, centuries old wine cellars can prove to be challenging spaces.

 Fortunately for me, the wine cellars both at La Grande Cave and at Gérard Quivy in Burgundy were so fascinating that I was able to overcome my fears and venture down into the cold, dusty, musty spaces to view how the wine is stored.
 If you are forty-something or older you will recall that the Ernest and Julio Gallo wine commercials ended by saying, “We will sell no wine before its time.”
 The Gallo wines they were pushing back then bear absolutely no resemblance to these fine Burgundy’s stored in age-old barrels in the Grand Cru region pictured here; French wine makers are a patient folk who I promise will sell no wine before their time!